Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Alpha-Output.md

 **R11G11B10** | **R11G11B10** | No alpha output
 **R16G16B16A16** | **R11G11B10** | Alpha channel without post-processing (AlphaCopy)
 **R16G16B16A16** | **R16G16B16A16** | Alpha channel with post-processing

+Note that alpha output is also supported in [Path Tracing](Ray-Tracing-Path-Tracing.md).

 ## DoF and Alpha Output
 Another case which might require post-processing of the alpha channel is for scenes that use Depth Of Field.
 In this case, if the alpha is not processed, compositing will result in a sharp cut-off of an object that should appear blurred.
 This is better is illustrated in the images below: